Get exclusive member benefits & effect social change. Join Today

 RA can also affect other organs, including the:

 According to the CDC, approximately 1.5 million Americans have RA.
 It’s two to three times more common in women than in men.
 Up to 4 percent of American women will eventually be diagnosed with RA.

-Approximately 1.3 million Americans have RA.
-It is two to three times more common in women than in men, and it is most often diagnosed in people between 40 and 60 years old, though it can also occur in younger adults and even children.
-The largest group of RA suffers is women over 55; about one in 20 of them have RA.
+RA is most often diagnosed in people over the age of 40.
+However, it can also occur in younger adults and even children.
+The largest group of RA sufferers is women over 55.

 Written by: the Healthline Editorial Team

 Medically reviewed on: Sep 22, 2017: Brenda B. Spriggs, M.D., FACP

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.